Tenacious Unicorn Ranch: Local reception

-The majority of the local community has been welcoming and supportive of the Tenacious Unicorn Ranch.
+The majority of the local community was welcoming and supportive of the Tenacious Unicorn Ranch.
 The Associated Press quoted a Westcliffe resident and friend of the ranchers, who attributed local opposition to the ranchers to "'a small radical minority' that feels like they have more power in town than they do".
 According to Colorado's High Country News, the ranchers' presence helped to "[galvanize] other local rural progressives", who began expressing support for the ranchers and antifascism after the ranchers' social media posts about the July 2020 Westcliffe parade cancellation protest.

 A January 2021 profile of the Tenacious Unicorn Ranch in the High Country News quoted Logue describing the July 2020 Westcliffe protest as a "fascist parade".
 The Sangre De Cristo Sentinel, a local conservative publication which has published transphobic material, republished the High Country News article with long editor's notes which called the article "very, very disturbing" and described the Tenacious Unicorn Ranch as a "hypocritical bunch of hate-filled xenophobes".
 The writer later walked back some of these comments in an interview in which he said that the ranchers were good people, and that he had felt they were attacking the community when they described the parade as "fascist".

 The Sangre De Cristo Sentinel also published a letter to the editor in March 2021 which accused the ranchers of exaggerating the harassment they received in order to earn money via online fundraising.
 Logue criticized the writer for characterizing the problem "not [as] the abuse, but ... that they went public with the abuse", and said that the ranch earns most of its money from selling goods and services rather than from online fundraising.